AddisonRogers/EconNotes/Theme 4/Macroeconomic policies.md

 Indirect taxes generally hit the poorer population more than direct taxes.
 An increase in VAT for example also has the side problem of decreasing consumption.
 This can affect businesses.

 ## Budget deficits and the national debt
+Fiscal policy is the use of taxation, government spending and government borrowing.
+A fiscal deficit or budget deficit is where a government spends more than they receive in revenue in one year.
+The government must therefore borrow to finance their spending.
+The national debt is the total accumulated government debt over time.
+If the government has a budget deficit the national debt will rise.
+A fiscal surplus or budget surplus is where a government receives more in tax revenue than they spend in one year.
+The government could choose to reduce the national debt or they could cut taxes or raise government spending.

 ## Factors affecting the budget deficit and national debt